 Your Signage Strategy should include:

-1. Category signs.
+- Category signs.
 These signs call out the different “departments” or “groupings” in your store.
-They help customers find what they are looking for fast.
+They help customers find what they are looking for quickly and easily.

 4. Leverage Technology

-Technology is an essential component in Visual Merchandising in regards to customer engagement.
+Technology is an essential component in Visual Merchandising when it comes to customer engagement.
 You can use technology to make shopping at your store more of an experience than just a plain shopping trip.
 Technology can help tell your brand’s story, create an overall mood, direct and highlight where your customers should go, and help you be creative with how you communicate ideas to your customers.

-3. Video.
+- Video.
 Video helps to give your customers a more intimate or insider look into your brand.
-You can use a small flat-screen TV or laptop to show your customers videos of your latest fashion show, an event that you hosted, or interviews with designers or brands that you carry.
+You can use a small TV or tablet to show your customers videos of your latest fashion show, an event that you hosted, or interviews with designers or brands that you carry.
 This increases the engagement factor with your customers which in turn enhances their shopping experience.

-4. Digital Graphics.
-Digital graphics give a boost to your current signage strategy.
+- Digital Displays.
+Digital displays give a boost to your current signage strategy.
 They can enhance your graphic message and your stories for your customers.
 Use them in windows or key areas on your floors to make more profound statements about your Promotions, New Arrivals, or Brands/Designers.
 They can be programmed to change out as many times as you like to keep the message fresh and interesting.

 About the author: